 - Prevention & Protection – To reduce demand for commercial sexual exploitation and protect youth and adults from becoming victims through (1) Respectfully and compassionately confronting attitudes about the misuse of sex and the cost of being part of the demand, (2) Educating the public on the tactics used to lure victims and users, (3) Advocating for enforcement of laws related to sexual abuse and commercial sexual exploitation, and (4) Preventing at-risk youth from being exploited.

-- Restorative Services – To offer help to people who have been harmed by sexual violations by (1) Providing a holistic, structured residential recovery program for trafficked mothers and their children, that Housing & Basic Needs, Adult Development, and Child Development, (2) Offering workshops and groups for non-violent users of pornography and prostitution, (3) Offering healing groups for any adult who has suffered trauma or sexual violations, and (4) Working in collaboration with other community organizations and agencies to provide care, support, or placement for victims.
+- Restorative Services – To offer help to people who have been harmed by sexual violations by (1) Providing a long-term high-touchpoint program for trafficked mothers and their children, that Housing & Basic Needs, Adult Development, and Child Development, (2) Offering workshops and groups for non-violent users of pornography and prostitution, (3) Offering healing groups for any adult who has suffered trauma or sexual violations, and (4) Working in collaboration with other community organizations and agencies to provide care, support, or placement for victims.

 Our in-person programming is based in Lake County, IL; however, we also serve participants in Cook and Dupage counties.
 We collaborate and partner with a variety of organizations in Chicagoland and have reciprocal relationships with other organizations throughout the US.
 Our long-term recovery program clients may be referred from anywhere in the US, and Lake County clients may be referred to reciprocal organizations.
 Our groups and educational opportunities are often provided online, so participants may be from any location.